wangcongcong123/mts/README.md

 ### Features
 - Regression/classification using sklearn-like (numeric csv) datasets
 - Logging, model loading and saving, hyper-parameter tuning, easy model configuration.
-- Well-deigned for pytorch-preferred users who just stepped to the world of deep learning (DL) and want to understand important DL concept with some toy exampels.
+- Well-deigned for pytorch-preferred users who just stepped to the world of deep learning (DL) and want to understand important DL concepts with some toy examples.

 ### Quickstart
 - Install